 The balance sheet, also referred to as statement of financial position, is a summary of a corporation’s accounts as of a particular date, generally the last day of the year.
 The balance sheet is composed of three components: assets, obligations, and possession equity or net worth, together with assets in one section and obligations and net worth in the other, with the two sections balancing.
 The difference between assets and liabilities will be a provider’s net worth or equity.
 A provider’s assets also equivalent their liabilities and owner’s equity, which will show how the assets were financed, either by borrowing cash (accountability ) or utilizing the owner’s money (owner equity).

-An amazing opinion in an audited financial statement indicates that the CPA is accountable for all the methods used by the enterprise to prepare their fiscal records.
-The audit is found to be true, comprehensive and fairly presented to satisfy the demands of this US GAAP (Generally Accepted Accounting Principles).
-The analysis provides that the CPA a sensible foundation for their opinion that the financial statements are free from material misstatements or false/missing information.
-A qualified opinion suggests that the CPA is not accountable for aspects of the financial statements or methods used to prepare their fiscal documents.
-A qualified opinion suggests that the CPA isn’t convinced that the financial statements are accurate or correct.
+An unqualified belief in a financial statement indicates that the CPA is in agreement with all the methods used by the company to prepare their financial documents.
+The audit is proven to be accurate, comprehensive and fairly introduced to satisfy the demands of this US GAAP (Generally Accepted Accounting Principles).
+The analysis provides the CPA a reasonable basis for their opinion that the financial statements are free of material misstatements or false/missing information.
+A professional opinion suggests that the CPA isn’t in agreement with facets of the financial statements and/or methods used to prepare their financial records.
+A qualified opinion suggests that the CPA is not convinced that the financial statements are accurate or correct.

-Sometimes an opinion will not be given within an audited financial statement.
-This may be a result of the fact that there have been trivial documents available to properly prepare the audit, or there were issues which have to be addressed before evaluating the validity of the financial records.
-A lack of opinion generally suggests that a company needs to increase their accounting procedures in order that they can satisfy the requirements of the US GAAP (Generally Accepted Accounting Principles).
+Occasionally an opinion won’t be given within an audited financial statement.
+This could be a result of the fact that there have been insignificant documents available to correctly prepare the audit, or there have been issues which need to be addressed before evaluating the truth of the financial records.
+A scarcity of opinion usually suggests that a business needs to boost their accounting practices in order that they can satisfy the requirements of the US GAAP (Generally Accepted Accounting Principles).